what antizionism is

 anti-jewish hate in 3 acts

-Act I: Anti-Judaism (Faith vs. Heresy)
+Act I: Anti-Judaism

 In the ancient and medieval world, Christianity and later Islam built their identities as the true, universal faiths by claiming to fulfill and replace Judaism.
 Jews who refused conversion became the living refutation of that claim, a people whose continued existence exposed the fragility of each new revelation.
 The libels of anti-Judaism were theological and relentless: Jews were depicted as cursed, blind, guilty of killing God, and enemies of all truth.
 By persecuting Jews through conversion campaigns, confinement, expulsion, and massacre, Christian and Muslim societies sought to secure their own salvation.
-Violence became a sacred duty, a ritual affirmation that stabilized faith and confirmed religious supremacy.Act II: Antisemitism (National Unity vs. Degeneracy)
+Violence became a sacred duty, a ritual affirmation that stabilized faith and confirmed religious supremacy.Act II: Antisemitism

 the antizionist complex

 Antizionism presents itself as a movement for justice, but in practice it operates as a self-perpetuating industry of exploitation.
-It thrives not on solutions but on perpetual crisis, feeding regimes, institutions, and cultural actors who gain influence and profit by keeping Israel cast as civilization’s villain.
+It thrives not on solutions but on perpetual crisis, feeding regimes, institutions, and cultural actors who gain influence and profit by keeping Israel cast as civilization’s ultimate villain.
 Like any parasitic system, it survives by keeping its host alive.
 The paradox is stark: antizionist leaders condemn Israel with apocalyptic fervor, yet their survival depends on Israel’s continued existence.
 To “solve” the problem would destroy their most lucrative asset.
 The constant denunciation, the unending stream of libels, are not meant to bring peace.
 They are meant to sustain the machinery of outrage.

 This incentive structure explains why the antizionist complex resists resolution.
 Authoritarian regimes in the Middle East deflect attention from corruption and repression by railing against Israel.
 Western politicians invoke antizionist rhetoric to appease constituencies and distract from domestic failures.
 International institutions and NGOs keep Israel on perpetual trial to justify their budgets and relevance.
 Media and influencers amplify outrage because outrage sells.
 Academics, unions, and cultural elites adopt antizionist positions to posture as righteous at little cost.
 Each actor exploits the “Zionist threat” to preserve its own standing.
 What emerges is not a movement toward peace but a sprawling system—an antizionist complex that grows stronger the longer the Israel-Palestinian conflict endures.